producer & director

-Tragic and awkward sum up the first half of this decade (see next book).
+Difficult and awkward sum up the first half of this decade (see next book).
 At age 10 my father was tragically killed in a car accident, this coloured the rest of my life.
 Unknowingly, I became a prime example of 'what doesn't kill you makes you stronger.'
-The job of wonder woman taken, I decided I should be a lawyer, which morphed to politician, which morphed to entrepreneur (of what I wasn’t sure), which settled on journalist.
+The job of wonder woman taken, I decided I should be a lawyer, which morphed to politician, which morphed to entrepreneur (of what I was not sure), which settled on journalist.
 I spent my weekends skiing moguls & many school/hooky days too.
 Go Team Freestyle!
 But ultimately gave it up thanks to a serious back injury, my studies and a boyfriend (or two).
 Thankfully, I came to love university (BA Political Science, Mgmt Minor), and hungered for an adventurous career (fueled by Red Hots, Nachos and salad).

 third decade • ambition • travel/adventure • health • television

-With a few broken bones and a penchant for food (good & bad), I dug into my health and did my first ever liver cleanse at age 23 (they said: she crazy.
-Or was I just ahead-of-my-time?).
+With a few broken bones and a penchant for food (good & bad), I dug into my health and did my first ever liver cleanse at age 23 (they said: she crazy, but I believed I was ahead of my time).
 TV was to be my career and I pursued it large, creating, producing & hosting a talk show on Cable TV while studying broadcast journalism at SAIT, mulling dreams of reporting live from the front-lines of XYZ hot-spot.
 I lived in Calgary, Denver, New York, Vancouver, & eventually settled in LA.
 In a matter of years I went from in-front of the camera, as a lifestyle/entertainment reporter & host, to behind it, producing and directing on a fancy new genre of TV: reality.

 fourth decade • career • babies & family • reinvention • yoga